zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Updating-Orders-in-Magento.md

 ---
 slug: updating-orders-in-magento
 redirect_from: "/article/266-updating-orders-in-magento"
-title: Updating Orders in Magento
+title: Importing Orders in Magento
 ---
 This task will update the status of orders in Magento, and optionally add comments and notify the customer by email.